skamalj/copilot-supreme/README.md

        Your question
        @! */
      ```
+   - Extension understands comment format for - js, ts, java, csharp, python and rust.
+For other languages it uses default of "//" for singleline and /* */ for multiline.
+These can be overriden in settings

 3. **Include External Files in AI Query (New Feature):**
    - You can now reference and include content from other files in your AI query by using the `include=<file>` directive.
 This is particularly useful when you want the AI to consider code from multiple files, such as including the definition of functions or creating test cases based on file contents.